chamarakl-research/CDN_antifingerprinting/README.md

     2. cp etc/proxychains.conf from github repository to /etc/ in WSL ubuntu client
     3. sudo systemctl restart openvpn@client tor
     4. proxychains mullvad-browser --detach
     5. In browserleaks.com the number of adblockers keep changing and the DNS ip addresses are not localized to a region
+    6. Open the following website in TWO Mullvad browser + tor service WSL ubuntu https://fingerprintjs.github.io/fingerprintjs/ with the same anti fingerprinting CDN DEBIAN server.
+       1. I got the SAME fingerprint for the two PCs indicating that the fingerprint is not unique and is working as expected

 A. To enable windows update you must bypass the CDN antifingerprinting server.
 This done by adding the following ip addresses in the proxy exception list in "internet options"